On this page

 - (if applicable) non-compete or non-solicitation clause

-- applicability of the Collective Labour Agreement (CAO)
+- whether a Collective Labour Agreement (CAO) applies

 Equal treatment and pay